emai1/Maze-Project/README.md

 Brian Lee, Erik Mai

 ## Statement of problem
-Returns the boolean value of the statement "There exists one path through a maze starting at a designated beginning, and ending at a treasure.
+Return the boolean value of the statement "There exists one path through a maze starting at a designated beginning, and ending at a treasure."

 Definition: Maze - A grid with barriers
 Looping is disallowed: Each position can be reached at most once.